awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-resume.md

 When the block executes:

-1. The call is transferred to the external number\.
+1. The call is transferred to the phone number\.

 1. Optionally, when the conversation with the external party ends, the contact is returned to the flow\.